Global Environmental Education

 Week 7.
 Final Project

-Participants: Participants with any level of experience and from any countries are welcome.
+Participants: Participants with any level of experience and from any country are welcome.
 The course is designed for current and aspiring environmental educators, university students, school teachers, city planners, and other professionals and community leaders interested in environmental education, community and youth development, nonformal education, environmental justice, environmental governance and planning, and sustainability.

 Materials included in the course: